 There’s a chance your Apple Pencil unpaired from your iPad.
 Check your iPad's Bluetooth settings to confirm this.
 If your iPad’s Bluetooth is enabled, go ahead and re-pair your Apple Pencil.

-To pair a first-generation Apple Pencil, simply plug it into your iPad via the Lightning connector, which will then generate a prompt asking if you’d like to pair.
+To pair a first-generation Apple Pencil (see our Apple Pencil 1 review), simply plug it into your iPad via the Lightning connector, which will then generate a prompt asking if you’d like to pair.
 If you have a second-generation Apple Pencil, just attach it to the magnetic connector on your iPad to pair it.

 Why is my Apple Pencil not working: Nib problems

 The quality of the tip of your Apple Pencil (also known as the nib) can hinder your ability to draw properly on your iPad.
 The Apple Pencil’s nib is loose – which means you’ll just have to tighten it.
 However, if the Apple Pencil nib feels rough to the touch, or it doesn’t glide smoothly on your iPad screen, it’s time to replace it with a new one.
 (Another way to tell: your Apple Pencil tip has exposed metal.)

 The first-generation Apple Pencil comes with one replacement tip, but the second-generation Apple Pencil doesn’t include any spare nibs at all.
 Fortunately, you can purchase a replacement pack of Apple Pencil tips so you’ll always be ready to replace the nib when needed.
 (You'll find some deals for those below.)